-Under the Fourth Amendment to the United States Constitution and article I, paragraph 7 of the New Jersey Constitution, a that infringes person's reasonable qovernment search on а expectation of privacy is presumptively invalid absent a warrant issued upon probable cause.
+Under the Fourth Amendment to the United States Constitution and article I, paragraph 7 of the New Jersey Constitution, a government search that infringes on a person's reasonable expectation of privacy is presumptively invalid absent a warrant issued upon probable cause.
 See State v.
 Stott, 171 N.J.
+343, 354

-343, 354 (2002).
-When the government conducts a warrantless search, it bears the burden of proving that the search fell within one of the few narrowly drawn exceptions to the warrant requirement.1 State v.
+(2002).
+When the government conducts a warrantless search, it bears the burden of proving that the search fell within one of the few narrowly drawn exceptions to the warrant requirement.
+State v.
 Patino, 83 N.J.
 1, 7 (1980).
-Jackson had a reasonable expectation of privacy in the calls he made to his family from jail, and that privacy interest commands the strictest protection.
+Jackson had a reasonable expectation of privacy in the calls he made to his family from jail and that privacy interest commands the strictest protection.